 Prior to my arrival, the Fuji area had experienced its annual cherry blossom season, which tends to peak early to mid-April.
 Although the blossom had all but passed by the time I visited, I had assumed it would in some way mark the end of the low season in the area.
 Not so.

-Don’t expect a thriving town in Mount Fuji in spring
+Don’t expect a thriving town

 I’ve travelled to many locations in low season and with the exception of the Dordogne in France in February, rarely have I been confronted with so much closed business.
 Save for a few obligatory souvenir shops, a cheesecake café (with only one table that was occupied when I visited) and a small restaurant in front of the train station, the vast majority of the cafés and restaurants were closed.

 So, when it came to finding lunch and dinner, my options were limited to two: i) buying packed noodles from the ubiquitous Lawson store (a competitor to 7-eleven); or ii) eating at the hotel.

 I did both and neither made for a spectacular meal.
 However, the pre-packed noodles had the edge with a price tag under $3 compared to the hotel menu that may as well have been labelled ‘The Out of Season, No Other Option, Exploitation Menu’ with prices starting at $15 for a fist-sized bowl of stew to $60 for a small array of sushi.
 My disappointment was only exacerbated by not being able to try the local hōtō, noodles cooked in a thick broth with pumpkin and thought to have been eaten by warlords and Samurai before the battle.
 If you have tried them, let me know how they were.

 Don’t pack for spring weather in Mount Fuji